-Muni rail service is scheduled to return August 22.
-The restoration of Muni Metro will look different, as changes are made to improve service, ease crowding and increase transit reliability above and below ground.
+When the subway is reopened in 2021, the restoration of Muni Metro service will look different, as changes are made to improve service, ease crowding and increase transit reliability above and below ground.

 To improve Muni Metro reliability, the SFMTA is adjusting which train routes enter the tunnels.
 This means L Taraval and K Ingleside trains will no longer enter the subway at West Portal, but will instead be combined into a new service called the LK.
 The new LK route will run from the SF Zoo to City College at Balboa Park Station and back, all at street level.
 This new rail configuration will significantly cut down delays and congestion in the tunnels, making your ride on Taraval or Ocean more reliable, and the rest of downtown commutes via subway more dependable and faster.

 In order to provide accessible transfers, the West Portal LK Transfer Project will make street changes near West Portal Station, including temporary ADA ramps.
 Local artist Emily Fromm was chosen by West Portal stakeholders to paint a mural on one of the ramps in February of 2021.

 These changes are temporary and will automatically be removed within 120 days after the State of Emergency order is lifted, unless there is a public process to make them permanent.

 Proposed Changes to Ulloa Street

-The following temporary changes will be implemented in August to support transfers between the LK and TM or S lines at West Portal Station.
+The following temporary changes will be implemented to support transfersfrom the LK to trains at West Portal Station.

 Accessible boarding ramps will be built on Ulloa Street between West Portal Avenue and Wawona Street for the new LK stop

 The inbound 48 Quintara and L-Owl bus stop on Ulloa Street stop and 48 terminal at West Portal Avenue will be relocated to the southside of Ulloa Street between West Portal Avenue and Wawona Street.
 To accommodate this change, two parking spaces, which are towaway zones during AM and PM peak hours, will be removed.
 In addition, a part-time passenger loading zone will be removed.
 Note that in August, the 48 Quintara line will be restored only between 20th Street at 3rd Street and West Portal Station